 On the fringe of the Adelaide Festival, this small group of creatives produced a thriving, bi-annual platform for artists to try out new work, experiment, and engage with new ideas.

 By 1964, Adelaide Fringe had grown to host 52 art exhibitions, collections and performances.

-In 1975, the Fringe changed to Focus.
-The idea was to bring focus onto the development of our own culture in South Australia.
+In 1975, ‘The Fringe’ changed its name to ‘Focus’.
+The idea was to bring focus to the development of our own culture in South Australia.

-By 1982, the event was expanding, with 86 groups performing in more than 50 venues and a further 56 visual arts exhibitions.
+By 1982, the event was expanding, with 86 groups performing in more than 50 venues with a further 56 visual arts exhibitions.
 In addition, 16 performing groups were active in schools and public spaces across the metropolitan area.

-It was clear by 1996 that Adelaide Fringe was fast gaining the status of a significant Australian and international cultural event with greater attendance and awareness than ever before.
+It was clear by 1996 that Adelaide Fringe was fast gaining the status of a significant Australian and international cultural event, with greater attendance and awareness than ever before.

 A New Century

 The 2000 Fringe was dedicated to Fringe Patron, Don Dunstan.
 The former SA Premier had passed away the previous year.
 His vision of social justice and cultural diversity still lives on in this festival.